ICCB 2021 Volunteers

 ICCB planning committees play an important role in helping to organize, promote, and manage ICCB.

 ICCB is not a success without the volunteers who make the meeting the best it can be for all attendees.
-We hope that you consider joining an ICCB planning committee!
+Our call for volunteers is currently closed.
+However, we're always interested to hear from you if you'd like to contribute to the Congress.
+If you're interested in volunteering, please send us an email and indicate your preferred committee.

 - Communications Committee: Working in concert with the SCB communications manager, develop communications messaging around the ICCB theme and content presented at the Congress and implement social media strategies that raise awareness about ICCB 2021, connect attendees to one another, and drive engagement with the broader conservation community before, during and after the Congress.

 - Development & Fundraising Committee: Working in concert with the SCB Director of Communications & Membership and the Chair of ICCB 2021, the Development and Fundraising Committee seeks and secures Congress sponsors and exhibitors and funding for travel awards.

 - Education & Student Affairs Committee: Working in concert with the ICCB Steering Committee, Local Organizing Committee, and the SCB Awards Committee, develop and manage student advancement and social events and short-course and professional development opportunities; and manage the student presentation/poster judging process and awardee selection.

 - Equity, Inclusion & Diversity Committee: Working in concert with the SCB Equity, Inclusion and Diversity Committee, implement initiatives and activities that include and encourage participation of historically underrepresented groups; ensure a safe and welcoming environment at ICCB; and identify resources (e.g., child-care services, breast-feeding areas, family and non-gender restrooms) necessary to accommodate attendee needs.